Should I file a lawsuit?

 - Release of All Liability – Lets the insurance company “off the hook.”
 What we mean by “off the hook” is that this type of release is stating that the liable party’s insurance company is no longer responsible to pay your claim.

 - Property Damage Release – Depending on the amount of damage to your vehicle, you’ll either receive a release (check) or have it repaired.

 All of these documents will ask for your signature.
 But before you even think about signing any documents the insurance company sends, you should consult an attorney.
-An attorney will make sure that you are not signing something that may jeopardize your case.
+The Brannon Law Firm will make sure that you are not signing something that may jeopardize your case.